EricWVGG/sanity-plugin-next-redirects/README.md

-# sanity-plugin-sanity-next-redirects
+# sanity-plugin-next-redirects

 If you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirects table.
-And if you are using NextJS, this means it’s hard-coded, so hands-off to them.
+And if you are using NextJS, this means it’s in your codebase, so it’s hands-off to them.

 This plugin…

 - creates a new `Redirects` document type in Sanity
-- which your SEO guy can safely\* use to create redirects
+- which your SEO guy can “safely” use to create redirects
 - and when your users change slugs on documents, they’ll be given a popup asking if a redirect should be _automatically generated_
 - and producers some potentially cool helpers for your `sitemap.xml` and `rss.xml` feed too

-`\*`` I feel compelled to note that a site can very easily have its SEO royally donked up by careless redirects.
+* A site can, of course, get its SEO donked up by careless redirects.
 Make sure you trust anyone who has access to this.

 ## Installation